connected-digital-energy-meter/cdem_docs/docs/04_mqtt/README.md

 Feel free to test your broker using a tool such as [MQTT Explorer](http://mqtt-explorer.com/).
 It's an MQTT client application that allows you to see all data passing by on your broker as well as allow you to publish messages on a topic.

-Once your CDEM device is operational you should see its data pass by just as shown in the next screenshot.
+Once your CDEM device is operational and configured, you should see its data pass by just as shown in the next screenshot.

 ![MQTT Explorer](./images/mqtt_explorer.png)